Dalophia luluae

-Dalophia luluae is a species of amphisbaenian in the family Amphisbaenidae.
+Dalophia luluae is an endangered species of amphisbaenian in the family Amphisbaenidae.
 The species is endemic to the Democratic Republic of the Congo.

 Etymology

 The specific name, luluae, refers to the Lulu River of the Democratic Republic of the Congo.

+Habitat

+The preferred natural habitat of Dalophia luluae is savanna, at altitudes of 800–1,000 m.

+Behavior

+Dalophia luluae is terrestrial and fossorial.